π£️ What Is Language?

 -

-Share our culture with others
+We can share our culture with others using language.

-🔁 How Languages Change
+π How Languages Change

-👋 Body Language and Culture
+π Body Language and Culture

 Different cultures use body language in different ways.
 For example: